mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `log_debug`

 Enable or disable the logging of messages whose syslog priority is *debug*.
 This kind of messages are intended for development purposes and are disabled by default.
+Note that if MariaDB MaxScale has been built in release mode, then debug messages are excluded from the build and this setting will not have any effect.

 ```
 # Valid options are: